zhouhao028/Iknow_up/README.md

 ### 1. KG Generation
 Run the followiing command to generate KGs:
 ```
-python generate_knowledge_triples.py \
+python run_llava.py \
-    --dataset hotpotqa \
+    --model-path \
-    --input_data_file data/hotpotqa/dev.json \
+    --image-folder \
-    --save_data_file data/hotpotqa/dev_with_kgs.json
+    --jsonl-file
 ```
-We use LLaMA3 from huggingface as the backbone model to generate KGs.
-To access the LLaMA3 model, update the `HF_TOKEN` in the `utils/const.py` file with an authorised token.
+where `--model-path` specifies the folder containing the test model, `--image-folder` indicates the folder of the test dataset, and `--jsonl-file` indicates the folder of the problem corresponding to the dataset.

 ### 2. Reasoning Chain Construction
 Run the following command to construct reasoning chains: